ASPHALT AND CHALK

 Kaphar’s ambitious installation, The Vesper Project, is on tour through 2016 to venues including the Lois and Richard Rosenthal Center for Contemporary Arts, Cincinnati, OH; the Katzen Arts Center at American University, Washington, DC; the Pennsylvania Academy of Fine Arts, Philadelphia, PA and the New Britain Museum of American Art, New Britain, CT, where it is currently on view.

 Upcoming exhibitions at the gallery include Hayv Kahraman, How Iraqi Are You? opening February 27th and on view through April 4th at 513 West 20th Street.
-Concurrently on view at 524 West 24th Street will be an exhibition of work by Michael Snow.
+Concurrently on view at 524 West 24th Street will be Michael Snow: A Group Show.

 Gallery hours are Tuesday through Saturday from 10 am to 6 pm.
 For additional information and photographic material please contact the gallery at firstname.lastname@example.org.